huggingface/blog/Lora-for-sequence-classification-with-Roberta-Llama-Mistral.md

 ### B.  LoRa setup for Mistral 7B classifier

-For Mistral 7B model, we need to specify the target_modules (The query and value vectors from the attention modules):
+For Mistral 7B model, we need to specify the `target_modules` (the query and value vectors from the attention modules):

 ```python
 from peft import get_peft_model, LoraConfig, TaskType